Old version of RightSignature

 For users on a monthly billing plan, billing occurs in advance on the first day of each month.
 Upgrades, downgrades and cancellations are effective immediately.

 Users who opt for annual billing are charged in advance on the first day of the month following signup, and on the first day of that same month once per year.
-Like our monthly users, upgrades, downgrades, and cancellations are effective immediately.
+You may select to end Service at the end of your current subscription term.
+You may purchase an upgrade in Service at any time, or downgrade service at the end of your current subscription term.

 We accept Visa, Mastercard, and American Express but are unable to accept purchase orders at this time.